jonathanburgossaldivia/Sp33d3rR/README.md

 ruby sp33d3rr.rb -s apple.com
 ```

-By default the program prints only urls but you can also print the file title, like this:
+By default the program prints only urls but you can also print the file title:

 ```
 ruby sp33d3rr.rb -s apple.com -b
 ```

-To see the available options run:
+To see the available options:

 ```
 ruby sp33d3rr.rb -h